Humans of Harker: Dribbling towards new paths

 “Take advantage of opportunities,” Mike said.
 “Harker has so many opportunities for you to explore what you love — as long as you’re here and you’re given these opportunities, definitely take advantage of them.”

-Lily Shi (11) is a News editor for Harker Aquila and the Winged Post, and this is her third year on staff.
-This year, Lily hopes to provide more varied...
+Lily Shi (12) is an Editor-in-Chief of Harker Aquila, and this is her fourth year on staff.
+This year, Lily looks forward to creating impactful and engaging...

 Kevin Zhang (12) is a co-managing editor for Harker Aquila, and this is his third year on staff.
 This year, Kevin hopes to expand the scope of sports content...